NoahS96/PyLungScan/README.md

 patient folders to the DicomReader and trains the neural network with the returned dicom array.
 Once sufficiently trained, the driver tests the neural network with random patient info and prints the predicted result and the expected result.

+## ImageMath.py
+Handles downsizing, chunking, and normalization of image arrays.

 ## CNeuralNetwork.py
 Sets up the neural network with tensorflow and provides a method to train and test the